rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 **Alignment**

 You can left, center, or right align text.
 Generally, avoid the temptation of aligning text to the center.
 If writing a left-to-right (LTR) language (such as English), you'll want to stick with left alignment on all body copy.
 Headings are a stylistic choice but do not have to be centered.
 The same way that subheadings and headings can differ in font family, weight, and size, they can differ in alignment.
 Generally, you want elements of your design to align, so if there is a left aligned image right below your heading, you may want to left align the heading.

+#### Licensing

+There are many different types of licenses (as with other digital media), and you should be aware and ensure to comply with the licenses or you may be in for some trouble down the line.

+Some licenses allow you to use a font based on number of viewers, based on the platform (website, app, commercials, print), and licenses will generally tell you what you can and can't do to the files, such as change, distribute, charge money for, etc. For a hobbyist, "free for personal use" should be good enough for you; just make sure you aren't violating the licenses if you are interested in changing things up or sharing a file.

 ### Dos and Do Nots